apache/cordova-docs/www/docs/en/2.2.0/cordova/file/filetransfer/filetransfer.md

     under the License.
 ---

-<a href="../fileobj/fileobj.html">File</a>Transfer
+FileTransfer
 ==========

-<a href="../fileobj/fileobj.html">File</a>Transfer is an object that allows you to upload files to a server or download files from a server.
+FileTransfer is an object that allows you to upload files to a server or download files from a server.

 Properties
 ----------